dmhacker/arch-linux-surface/README.md

 sudo sh setup.sh
 ```

-Now, you are ready to begin compilation of your kernel.
-Alternatively, you could download the [pre-built
+Now, you are ready to begin compilation of your kernel.<br>
-kernel binaries](https://github.com/dmhacker/arch-linux-surface/releases) and skip ahead to the installation section.
+Alternatively, you could download the [pre-built kernel binaries](https://github.com/dmhacker/arch-linux-surface/releases) and skip ahead to the installation section.

 ## Compilation